 1. Reading Is For Everyone

 Finding a nice cozy spot in your home and cuddling up with your pooch sounds relaxing enough.
-Some well placed candles can help you finish those chapters you’ve been wanting to read, or even in front of a fireplace if you have one.
+Some well placed candles can help you finish those chapters you’ve been wanting to read, or you can even read in front of a fireplace if you have one.

 Reading aloud to your pup might also be as relaxing for them as it is for you.
 Because let’s face it, who doesn’t love a good bedtime story?